VIDA-NYU/reprozip/docs/source/packing.rst

       uid: <user-id>
       workingdir: <working-directory>

 If necessary, users may change the command line parameters by editing `<command-line-arguments>`, and add or remove environment variables by editing `<environment-variables>`.
-Other attributes should mostly not be changed.
+Other attributes should mostly not be changed, apart from the `input_files` and `output_files` (in particular, feel free to remove some of these, and give them more descriptive names).

 The next section in the configuration file shows the files to be packed.
 If the software dependencies were identified by the package manager of the system during the `trace` command execution, they will be listed under `packages`; the file dependencies not identified in software packages are listed under `other_files`::